urql-graphql/urql/docs/graphcache/local-resolvers.md

   docs](../api/graphcache.md#info).

 The local resolvers may return any value that fits the query document's shape, however we must ensure that what we return matches the types of our schema.
-It for instance isn't possible to turn a record field into a link, i.e. replace a scalar with an entity.
+It, for instance, isn't possible to turn a record field into a link, i.e. replace a scalar with an entity.
 Instead, local resolvers are useful to transform records, like dates in our previous example, or to imitate server-side logic to allow Graphcache to retrieve more data from its cache without sending a query to our API.